 The health and quality of life of cancer patients has to be the focus of oncological work.
-All treatments are based upon the principle: It is the tumour that should suffer, — not the patient.
+All RCT cancer treatments are based upon one main principle: It is the tumour that should suffer, — not the patient.

-The principle of treatment is to reduce the size of typically extensive tumors by means of highly concentrated regional chemotherapy (RCT) methods.
-Immediate post-RCT-treatment detoxification through chemofiltration allows to mitigate and largely prevent the occurrence of side effects in cancer patients.
+The goal of experimental RCT cancer treatments is to destroy or reduce the size of typically extensive tumors by means of highly concentrated regional chemotherapy (RCT) methods.
+Immediate post-RCT-treatment detoxification through blood chemofiltration allows to mitigate and largely prevent the occurrence of side effects in cancer patients.

-Once reduction of tumor size is attained through regional therapy, the tumour, including any regional metastases, can be surgically removed, following the principles of oncological surgery.
-Surgical treatment can be supplemented with individually adapted pain therapy.
-Pain therapy helps to minimize the symptoms and to provide more comfort.[/sp
+Once reduction of tumor size is attained through regional chemotherapy, the tumour, including regional metastases, can often be surgically removed, following the principles of oncological surgery.
+In some cases, surgical treatment is supplemented with individually adapted pain therapy.
+Pain therapy helps to minimize the symptoms and to provide more comfort to the patient.[/sp]